-Sam offers clients a unique skill level gained as a judge, a prosecutor, a public defender and a lawyer in private practice.
+Sam offers clients a unique skill level gained as a judge, a prosecutor, a public defender, and a lawyer in private practice.
 Because of this broad experience, he can readily assess a case from all perspectives.
-Sam works proactively with prosecutorial and investigative agencies to prevent criminal charges from being filed against clients – shielding them from significant damage to their bottom line and reputation.
+Sam works proactively with prosecutorial and investigative agencies to prevent criminal charges from being filed against clients—shielding them from significant damage to their bottom line and reputation.

 Sam joined the firm after 20 years as a well-respected federal magistrate judge for the U.S. District Court, District of Utah.
-He was the State’s first Latino federal judge.
+He was Utah’s first Latino federal magistrate judge.
 In this capacity, he oversaw a wide range of high-profile cases, including the Olympic bribery scandal, the kidnapping of Elizabeth Smart, the theft of ancient artifacts from federal lands, the deaths of two children exposed to toxic pesticide, and many more.

 As a magistrate judge, Sam was instrumental in securing a significant expansion of powers for magistrate judges in Utah.
-He was co-chair of the building committee that oversaw construction of the new Federal Court House in Salt Lake City – a state-of-the-art facility that offers vastly improved convenience and security for the public, court staff, judges and prisoners.
+He was co-chair of the building committee that oversaw construction of the new federal courthouse in Salt Lake City – a state-of-the-art facility that offers vastly improved convenience and security for the public, court staff, judges, and prisoners.

 - J.D., Arizona State University, College of Law, 1972

 - B.A., Utah State University, Political Science, 1969

 - Utah State Bar

 - Arizona State Bar (inactive)